esphome/esphome-docs/components/wifi_now.rst

               id: sensor_a
               state: !lambda 'return id(sensor_a_payload)->get_value();'

-And a wifi_now.send action to send the data on the sending device:
+On the sending device, add a wifi_now.send action to send the data to the receiving device:

 .. code-block:: yaml